sathvik0315/Explanatory-Data-Analysis/README.md

-# Explanatory-Data-Analysis
+# Exploratory-Data-Analysis

-- This project, led by me, is a mini college project aimed at performing explanatory data analysis using a dataset from Kaggle focused on an online retail company based in the United Kingdom.
+- This project, led by me, is a mini college project aimed at performing exploratory data analysis using a dataset from Kaggle focused on an online retail company based in the United Kingdom.

 ## Overview :
-🌟 The full form of EDA means Explanatory Data Analysis.
+🌟 The full form of EDA means Exploratory Data Analysis.
 🌟 It is a process of performing initial investigations on data.
 🌟 By doing this kind of analysis, it helps us to discover patterns and standards.
 🌟 It clearly explains the summary of statistics and graphical representations.